jrdnh/respread/docs/user_guide/organizing_nodes.rst

     >>> os(2020)
     50.0

-This model has a few problems.
+This simplistic model has a few problems.

-* Changing even a single line of the model requires redefining the entire class
+* Updateing even a single line requires redefining the entire class
 * As the revenue and expense calculations become more complex, so will the class definition
-* It is difficult to calculate and export the values from all the methods at the same time
+* It is difficult to examine revenue and expense sub-detail at the same time

-Since ``Node`` objects can be callable, the can be nested to create modular structures.
+Since ``Node`` objects can be callable, they can be nested to create modular structures.

-The revenue calculcations in ``OperatingStatement`` could be broken out into a separate node similar to the ``Revenue`` class from the previous section.
+The revenue calculcations in ``OperatingStatement`` could be broken out into a separate nodes similar to the ``Revenue`` class from the previous section.

 .. code-block:: python
-    :emphasize-lines: 2, 5, 8, 9, 12, 13, 14, 15, 16, 19
+    :emphasize-lines: 9, 10, 13, 14, 15, 16, 21, 22

     >>> class Revenue(Node):
     ...     @child
     ...     def product_revenue(self, year: int) -> float:
-    ...         return 100 * math.exp((year - 2020) * 0.08)
+    ...         return 100 * 1.08 ** (year - 2020)
     ...     @child
     ...     def service_revenue(self, year: int) -> float:
     ...         return self.product_revenue(year) * 0.25
+    ...     @child
     ...     def __call__(self, year: int) -> float:
     ...         return self.product_revenue(year) + self.service_revenue(year)